Changing From Conventional Boiler To Combi Boiler Cost

 Usually, the water takes priority as a few minutes of no heated water running through the heating is unlikely to create a noticeable difference to the warmth of the room.

-Are combination boilers the same as a condensing boiler?
+Are combination boilers the same as condensing boilers?

 You might see combi boilers being promoted as condensing boilers.
 However, all combi boilers are condensing boiler systems.
 That’s because, since April 2005, all boilers whether they’re a combi, heat-only boiler, or even a back boiler needs to be condensing.
 So this is more of a combination boiler type rather than a special feature.